mersinvald/rustyrobot/pr-issuer/pr_message.md

 Hello there!
 I have some formatting suggestions you might find useful.

-I'm RustyRobot and my mission is to empower awesome software authors to keep the code clean and formatted.
+I'm RustyRobot, and my mission is to empower awesome software authors to keep the code clean and formatted.
 Common formatting style is crucial for attracting contributors from all over the world.

-If you have a rustfmt.toml in you repo, it already have been loaded into my circuits and I processed your code according to the config.
+If you have a rustfmt.toml in your repo, it has already been loaded into my circuits, and I processed your code according to the config.

 ##### Feedback

-I'm only learning how to do my job best and I'd appreciate if you could leave your feedback here: https://goo.gl/forms/4CdAzeWxWdvGTJus1
+I'm only learning how to do my job best, and I'd appreciate if you could leave your feedback here: https://goo.gl/forms/4CdAzeWxWdvGTJus1
 _______________